Love Burning Bright

 Cassie Perkins #6

-Spoiler notice: The following review may contain some spoilers for the first book in the series, Time and Again.
+Spoiler notice: The following review may contain some spoilers for the previous books in the series, which starts with No More Broken Promises.